 31 May Being Well Podcast: Living and Dying Well with Frank Ostaseski

 What can death teach us about living well?
-A pioneer in the field of end-of-life care joins us to explore the fear of death, anger, true courage, and acceptance in the face of it all.
+Frank Ostaseski, a pioneer in the field of end-of-life care, joins us to explore the fear of death, anger, true courage, and acceptance in the face of it all.

-About our Guest: Frank is an internationally respected Buddhist teacher and advocate for compassionate care-giving.
+About our Guest: Frank Ostaseski is an internationally respected Buddhist teacher and advocate for compassionate care-giving.
+He conducts workshops which reveal people’s attitude towards death and emphasizes a mindful approach to caring for the dying such as “Spiritual Practices in Accompanying the Dying”, “Forming a Compassionate Community”, “Being a Compassionate Caregiver”.
 In 1987, he co-founded the Zen Hospice Project, which helped establish a longstanding model for mindful and compassionate care.
+He is the former Spiritual Teacher-in-Residence at the Esalen Institute.
+AARP (American Association of Retired Persons) named him one of The 50 Most Innovative People over 50.
 In 2005, he founded the Metta Institute.

 Frank is also the author of The Five Invitations: Discovering What Death Can Teach Us About Living Fully, which is one of my favorite books.

 5:30: Fear and choice.